INFORMATION FOR POTENTIAL CHORAL EXHIBITIONERS

 CHORAL EXHIBITIONS (NEWNHAM STUDENTS)

 Newnham College Choral Exhibitions are held in Selwyn College Chapel Choir.
 The Colleges share the Chapel and the Chaplain, and there is a long tradition of Newnham women singing in Selwyn Chapel Choir.
 There are also places in the choir for Newnham volunteers.
 Newnham offers up to two Choral Awards per year, and each Award is tenable for three years.
-The Award is equivalent in financial value to that at Selwyn, in both stipend and lesson allowance (see above).
-The application procedure is the same as for Selwyn students, and when space permits, auditions for Newnham students already in residence are held during the first week of the Michaelmas Term, and awards are made by the College Council on the recommendation of the Director of Music at Selwyn.
+The Award is equivalent in financial value to that at Selwyn, and the application procedure is the same as for Selwyn students, and when space permits, auditions for Newnham students already in residence are held during the first week of the Michaelmas Term, and awards are made by the College Council on the recommendation of the Director of Music at Selwyn.
 Newnham Choral Exhibitioners are expected to play a leading role in music-making at Newnham as well.

 WHERE NEXT FOR CHORAL AND ORGAN SCHOLARS